juanmartin8a/Text2Text-Chatbot/README.md

 ## Disclaimer
 There are a few things to note about this model:
-  - The model was trained using the GPUs provided by Google Colab's free tier.
-This significantly limited the amount of time and compute power.
   - Because of the way the model was trained to save resources, the model can only read the current user input to generate a response so it doesn't have memory of previous user inputs :/ .
 This could be improved by training the model with the complete movie characters dialog instead of only an input and response per dialog.
   - The model could also improve by having a better vocabulary (more tokens).